maltaisn/another-notes-app/README.md

 ![App icon](app/src/main/res/mipmap-xxhdpi/ic_launcher_round.png)

-*The app is not actively developed since I have deviated from Android development in recent years.
+*The app is not actively developed because I have moved away from Android development in recent years.
 I'll fix critical bugs, but features may not be implemented before a very long time, if ever.
 Expect one release per year.
 I will accept and review pull requests though.*